dkaslovsky/calendar-tasks/README.md

 </br>

 ## Usage
-`calendar-tasks` is a simple tool for tracking scheduled tasks from the commandline rather than on a calendar.
+`calendar-tasks` is a simple tool for tracking scheduled tasks from the commandline.

 To check tasks for the next `n` days, pass `n` as the argument to `calendar-tasks`.
 For example:
 ```
 $ calendar-tasks 3
 [Sun] Sep 5 2021 (today)
+    - pay bills
     - walk dog
-    - pay bills
 [Tue] Sep 7 2021
-    - workout
     - garbage night
     - return rental car
+    - workout
 ```
 shows tasks for the next 3 days, starting with today.
 Days without tasks are omitted from the output.